AiondaDotCom/mcp-salesforce/README.md

 - No terminal authentication required
 - Claude automatically detects when authentication is needed
 - Seamless OAuth flow directly from Claude Desktop

+**🧠 Smart Learning System**
+- Use `salesforce_learn` to analyze your complete Salesforce installation
+- Claude learns all your custom objects, fields, and relationships
+- Provides intelligent suggestions based on your specific setup
+- Context-aware assistance for complex Salesforce environments

 ## 📸 Demo Screenshots